pleo-io/antaeus/README.md

  Elvis operator and the reason why it was named like that, hoping to see if I can use it somewhere haha.

+* Alright, back to work after a small delay, continued reading more regarding kotlin logging and scheduling for tasks, got done the work for a single ticket and general payment, exceptions haven't been implemented yet.
+However, I'm not 100% happy with the current single pay method, tweaked a bit with the charge function, added a rest endpoint to test simple validations and there seem to be cases where the criteria set (simply return it was paid if the amount was > 150) was true but the ticket didn't pay.
+More likely will not directly pass the given invoice in case it's wrong.
+The ideas so far include to either create a safe copy to transform or create a new function to update the value based on the given result from the charge() function.

+A quick google also revealed most java.Stream functions can be used with Lists in Kotlin and couldn't help but smile.
+Streams have been one of the Java 8+ characteristics that I've learn to love due to how easy many process can be achieved faster and with less resource consumption.
+Iterating through the list of invoices ready to pay was simple.

+Another function I'll be adding soon is a more general pay-in-bulk for the automated list of invoices, as the current behavior is executing the function when accessing the rest endpoint.
+Incoming automatedPaymentOfPendingInvoices() which simply takes off the previous functionality from the endpoint and keeps it in the bilingService.
+Hopefully with have done the schedulerService which will be the class that fires the automated payment on th 1st of the month, using the ScheduledExecutorService as it seems to be a slightly better option compared to Timer.